grAyDHD/G_ENGINE/Library/demos/19_m3Text/Design.md

 First:
-    give function an x,y coordinate and string for a given char, print at x, y, create temp x and increment it be font width + distance between chars on \n char, return to start x and increment y by (font height + distance between lines in pxls) * 240
+    give function an x,y coordinate and string for a given char, print at x, y, create temp x and increment by glyph width each char on \n char, return to start x and increment y by (font height + distance between lines in pxls) * 240

 Second: